Can you be scammed through a bank transfer?

 What are bank transfer scams?

+A bank transfer scam – also known as an authorised push payment (APP) scam – occurs when you transfer money from your bank account to a scammer's bank account under false pretences.
 Bank transfer scams occur when a scammer tricks a victim into transferring money.
 Scammers often pose as banks, legal professionals, or official bodies such as HMRC.
 They can target both individuals and businesses.
+Every year, cyber criminals steal hundreds of millions of pounds from victims of bank transfer fraud.

 Are there different types of bank transfer scams?